Armenia–Russia relations: Developments since 2013

+Cancellation of EU Association Agreement and accession to the Eurasian Customs Union

-Faced with the choice of either joining the Russia-led Customs Union or signing the Association Agreement with the European Union, Armenia eventually chose the former option.
+Faced with the choice of either joining the Russia-led Customs Union or signing an Association Agreement with the European Union, Armenia eventually chose the former option.
 The decision on Armenia's accession to the Customs Union was announced by the president of Armenia Serzh Sargsyan on 3 September 2013.
+Many criticized Russia for pressuring Sargsyan to abandon the deal with the EU.

 On 2 December 2013, Russian president Vladimir Putin arrived to Armenia on an official visit.
 The heads of the two states discussed Armenia's accession to the Customs Union and signed 12 agreements on enhancing cooperation in a number of key spheres such as security, economy, energy and others.
 Russia also reduced the gas price for Armenia from 270 to 189 dollars per 1,000 cubic meters and enlarged the existing Russian military bases in Armenia.

-Armenia became a full member of the Eurasian Economic Union from January 2, 2015, whereupon cooperation and integration with Russia reached a new level.
+Armenia became a full member of the Eurasian Economic Union on 2 January 2015, whereupon cooperation and integration with Russia reached a new level.

 Gyumri murders

-On 12 January 2015, Valery Permyakov, a Russian soldier from the 102nd military base in Gyumri, murdered an Armenian family of seven during the night.
+On 12 January 2015, Valery Permyakov, a Russian soldier from the 102nd Military Base in Gyumri, murdered an Armenian family of seven during the night.
 He was formally charged under the Armenian Criminal Code but still held at the 102nd military base.
 On 15 January, popular protests broke out in Gyumri demanding that Permyakov be handed over to the Armenian justice system.
 A protest rally was also held at Freedom Square in Yerevan, where 20 people were detained due to clashes with police.
 In August 2015, Permyakov was convicted by the Russian military court on a number of charges excluding murder; in August 2016, the Armenian court that held the hearings in the compound of Russia's 102nd military base found Valery Permyakov guilty on a series of charges including murder, and sentenced him to life in prison.
 The court's ruling was upheld in December 2016 by the Appeals Court in Yerevan.